Chair: Marc Restuccia

 Specially prepared CBI instructions for volunteers by Lucy Leaf

-Watch this 3 minute youtube to review self inspection of your boat/canoe/kayak
+Watch this 3 minute youtube to review self inspection of your personal boat/canoe/kayak

-This is Steve's 6th year doing CBI for TPA.
+We are pleased to have Steve continue for his 7th season doing CBI at Toddy.
 He lives within walking distance of the landing and keeps an eye on things even when off-duty.
 CBI helps support his lobstering activities but we know Stephen loves his job ( and the sun too).
 He probably knows 95% of the boaters including people he knew from working at the Bucksport mill for over 45 years.
-The regular canine visitors jump all over him but they know to stay clear of his grassy knoll to relieve themselves.